about my email newsletter

 ‘I do so enjoy your newsletters.
 I can have 15 or 20 unopened e-mails staring at me and I will always look at yours.’—E.

 I LIKE HAVING YOU AROUND, SEE?
-I hope it’s mutual, and that we each do our best not to lose touch.
-To that end, you can bookmark my site, and subscribe to my RSS feed if you use a feed reader to look at favorite websites, and I hope you will do those things.
-You can just show up spontaneously, too; we’re always open.
-But to stay the most up to date and in touch with me, I hope you’ll subscribe to my free email newsletter by inserting your email to the form up in the top right of the page, or by the frog in the bottom right corner.
+I hope it’s mutual.
+You can bookmark my site, and subscribe to my RSS feed if you use a feed reader, and you can just show up spontaneously, too; we’re always open.
+Best of all: subscribe to my free email newsletter by inserting your email to the form up in the top right of the page, or by the frog in the bottom right corner–or in the lower half of the little box below (where you can also subscribe to my weekly podcasts).
 That way you won’t miss anything, ever.

 Once or twice a week year-round, I publish an edition that rounds up what’s on the blog.
 I also try to let you know what else I’m up to—in the garden and otherwise—whether an event I’m giving, or my newest book, or an occasional rant about the weather, or about a great link or website I’m enjoying or a workshop I’m giving, or who knows what.